Confetti Squares

 Store: Keep them in an airtight container for up to a week.

-Freeze: You can freeze them with parchment paper between each piece to stop them from sticking together.
-They will be good for up to 3 months but will start to lose their taste and their flavor if frozen for longer.
+Freeze: Can you freeze confetti squares?
+Yes, you can freeze them with parchment paper between each piece to stop them from sticking together.
+They will be good for up to 3 months but will start to lose their flavor if frozen for longer.
 Thaw at room temperature or in the refrigerator.

 Peanut Butter Marshmallow Squares FAQs